CPK Insurance

 Commercial Crime Insurance in Worcester

-Commercial Crime Insurance Risk Factors in Worcester
+About Commercial Crime Insurance in Worcester, MA

 Commercial crime insurance in Massachusetts is designed to respond to financial loss from covered criminal acts rather than physical damage.
 The core protections in this market include employee theft, forgery and alteration, computer fraud, funds transfer fraud, and money and securities coverage.
 In practice, that means a Massachusetts business may use the policy to address losses tied to dishonest employees, altered checks, fraudulent instructions, or unauthorized transfers that affect business funds.
 Some policies can also include social engineering fraud and client property held in your care, but those features vary by carrier and endorsement.